anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Successful people ask better questions, and as a result, they get better answers.
+Quote: I'll prepare and someday my chance will come.

-By: Tony Robbins
+By: Abraham Lincoln